Learn the ins and outs of Belgian business etiquette and culture before getting a job there.

 Drinks after work aren’t very common.
 And if you do meet up with your colleagues for a beer, the conversations can be anything but work-related.

 In Belgium, punctuality is key.
 You should always schedule meetings at least a few days in advance and come on time.
-If you’re delayed, make sure you call with an explanation and an estimate of your arrival.
+If you’re late, make sure you call with an explanation and an estimate of your arrival.

 According to Hofstede insights, Belgium has relatively high power distance and very high uncertainty avoidance indexes.
 This means that Belgians need a lot of structure and hierarchy, and it takes a great deal of time to implement a change within a company.
 Belgians can be reserved and hesitant to new ideas.
 They need to engage in long, considerate discussions before reaching a consensus.